Investor Behaviour –> Low Returns

 Okay, so financial success sounds simple – just invest in a diverse pool of equities and give them time to perform.
 Simple, yes.
 Easy – not at all.
 If it was that easy everyone would do it.
 In fact, the wealth creating power of equities and the variability of returns are inextricably linked – you can’t have the rewards of equities without the variability.
 As we constantly see and hear in the media, investors have a strong tendency to react to news and adjust their investment portfolios.
 Have you ever wondered if they are well served by their reactions and portfolio changes?
 Well, one research company has been doing exactly that for many years.

-For 16 years Dalbar Inc.’s Quantitative Analysis of Investment Behaviour (QAIB) has been measuring the effects of investor decisions to buy, sell and switch into and out of mutual funds in the United States.
+For many years Dalbar Inc.’s Quantitative Analysis of Investment Behaviour (QAIB) has been measuring the effects of investor decisions to buy, sell and switch into and out of mutual funds in the United States.
 They use aggregate data from the Investment Company Institute that tracks money flows into and out of mutual funds, combined with monthly performance.
-In this way they simulate the results of the average investor.
+In this way they simulate the actual results achieved by the average investor.
 This data is then compared to investment market indices.
-Data in this article is drawn from their 20010 iteration of the QAIB study.
+Data in this article is drawn from their 2018 iteration of the QAIB study.

-The chart below shows the annual returns from 1990-2009 for the U.S. stock market as measured by the S&P500 Index, inflation as measured by the U.S Consumer Price Index and three investor categories as measured by Dalbar Inc. in the fashion previously discussed.
-The stock market has averaged 8.20% for this 20-year period.
-While this is a couple of percent below its longer term average because it includes the two very large declines of 2000-2002 and 2007-2009, it is still a good result.
+The chart below is from data provided by Dalbar Inc. and shows the annual returns from 2002-2021 for the U.S. stock market, inflation as measured by the U.S Consumer Price Index and three investor categories as measured by Dalbar Inc. in the fashion previously discussed.
+The stock market has averaged 9.52% for this 20-year period.
+This is right around its longer term average and it includes the two very large declines of 2000-2002 and 2007-2009.
 We would expect the average investor to achieve similar results, minus the costs of investing.

-Instead, when Dalbar Inc. examines the results of the average individual mutual fund investor, measuring the actual dollar gains inside investors’ accounts to see what they actually accomplished after all switching and market timing decisions, they find that investors earned less than one half of the returns offered by the market.
-Stock fund investors earned only 3.17%, asset allocation investors earned 2.34% and bond fund investors earned 1.02%.
-Indeed, when the most recent ten year period was examined all three types of investors had negative returns.
+Instead, when Dalbar Inc. examines the results of the average individual mutual fund investor, measuring the true dollar gains inside investors’ accounts to see what they actually accomplished after all switching and market timing decisions, they find that investors earned less than the returns offered by the market.
+Stock fund investors earned only 7.13%, asset allocation investors earned 3.57% and (astonishing) bond fund investors earned 0.44%.
 This is not simply because the investments were poor, but rather the behavior of the investors was poor.
 Investors attempted market timing and fund switching to increase returns but actually accomplished the opposite and missed out on the gains.
 Even those with advisors of some kind fared much worse than the market.

 Just standing there is absolutely not an easy thing to do – in fact it is very difficult as evidenced by the small number of individuals who are able to accomplish it.
 It is quite easy to get invested but very hard to hang on to good investments when the media is screaming ” SELL or BUY – DO SOMETHING!”
-A caring financial planner helps you invest in a diverse pool of global equities and is extremely cautious about switching them around or trying to time the markets.
-In my 18 years as an advisor I have sometimes been guilty of being an enabler – letting the emotionally-driven concerns of clients lead them to make expensive mistakes.
-Accordingly, I have refined and simplified my investment philosophy to a simple approach using mostly a handful of global equity funds managed by disciplined and experienced managers who understand true value investing.
+A caring financial planner helps you invest your long term assets in a diverse pool of global equities and is extremely cautious about switching them around or trying to time the markets.
+In the early part of my almost three decades as an advisor I was occasionally an enabler – letting the emotionally-driven concerns of clients lead them to make expensive mistakes.
+Since then, I have continuously refined my investment philosophy to a simple approach using mostly a handful of global equity funds managed by disciplined and experienced managers who understand the essential truths of investing.
 Making a change to any of these would be a big deal for me as I would have to be very sure a lasting and meaningful negative change has taken place in their money management methods.
 A decision of this type usually takes years.
 Periods of high market fluctuations such as the last ten years provide a good time to examine money managers to determine if they have an effective and disciplined investment strategy.
-I have done this examining and found a few funds owned by clients to be not as good as I had originally believed but even in these cases a quick change is not necessary since their future in not knowable and this change is not as important as being in the right asset class.
+I have done this examining and found a few funds owned by clients to be not as good as I had originally believed but even in these cases a quick change is not necessary since their future is not knowable and this change is not as important as being in the right asset class.